 Organizing and Faith-based organizing

 Building relationships in the public arena that are rooted in shared self-interest is the process by which Gamaliel builds power.
 Shared self-interest is uncovered through one-on-one conversations.
-We believe that powerful movements are created when everyone involved not only has a clear understanding of why they are participating, but also has genuine empathy and concern for the concerns and needs of others in their community.
+We believe that powerful movements are created when everyone involved not only has a clear understanding of why they are participating, but also has genuine empathy and concern for the self-interest and needs of others in their community.

-A transformational narrative is one that claims there can be another way.
+A transformational narrative makes it possible for people to imagine new possibilities.
 A transformational narrative dares to ask “what if?”.
 What if you are just as powerful as those at the top of the social and political ladder?
 What if you claim that power alongside others in your community?
 What if the unjust systems that operate in our society were changed?

-A transformational narrative calls upon individuals to turn the world as it is into the world as it should be.
+A transformational narrative calls upon individuals to change the world as it is into the world as it should be.
 We build power when we shift the current dominant narrative to a narrative of transformation.

 When you think of power, you probably think of political power, or power over other people — or even the villains from movies and TV who just want power for power’s sake.